Welcome!

 - Decoys and calls should be used to bring birds into ideal shooting range.
 When setting out decoys, place the outer decoy at 40 yards from the blind.
 This will help you judge when to shoot and decrease the likelihood of crippling birds.

-- A good dog will retrieve your game and lessen disturbance to birds and other hunters in the area.
+- A trained dog can retrieve your game and lessen disturbance to birds and other hunters in the area.

 - Do NOT bring vegetation into the refuge - visitors may not introduce plants and animals or their parts taken from anywhere off the refuge onto the refuge, except as authorized (Title 50 Code of Federal Regulations 27.52).